sage-code/maj/case.md

 **facts:**

-Erosion of linguistic diversity has reduced the number of spoken languages to around 6,500.
+* Erosion of linguistic diversity has reduced the number of spoken languages to around 6,500;
-Existing spoken languages add new words and become more complex.
+* Existing spoken languages become more and more complex as time pass by and therefore difficult to learn;
+* Esisting spoken languages are wild and difficult to optimize due to schools and government intervention;

 **about Maj:**

-* Maj is a Romance language derived from Latin;
+* Maj is an open source, Romance language;
-* Maj is using Latin alphabet and same script handwriting as English;
+* Maj is using Latin alphabet similar to English alphabet;
 * Maj in contrast to English is a deterministic language;

 **capital letters**